604 E Main Street

 Two display cases are available in the foyer of the Suring Municipal Building.
 The Library Director will be in charge of maintaining a rotating series of displays of Library events and activities as well as community artists, groups and clubs, events and activities.
 These will be limited to non-commercial exhibitors.

-XVII.
-Public Notice Bulletin Board Policy (Back to Top)
+XVI.
+Public Notice Bulletin Board Policy (Updated & Amended November 26th, 2013) (Back to Top)

 Bulletin board materials may be submitted for posting by nonprofit organizations only for civic, educational, or cultural purposes.
 Such organizations may submit literature publicizing a specific event.
 Limited space generally allows only short-term notices.
 The director must approve all postings and may prohibit postings which do not meet library standards.
 Library staff will place and remove postings promptly.